sidekiq/sidekiq/docs/sdlc.md

 GitHub Actions automatically runs our test suite, code linters (standard), and security scanners on every push to main.
 For new features, contributors and reviewers should perform basic manual testing to ensure functionality.

-Phase 4: Release and deployment
+### Phase 4: Release and deployment

 The project does not use semantic versioning but we take all reasonable measures to ensure that "substantial" breaking changes only occur at major version changes.
-Minor changes with potential for breakage can happen at minor version bumps (e.g. internal API refactoring0).
+Minor changes with potential for breakage can happen at minor version bumps (e.g. internal API refactoring).
-Changelog entries are added to Changes.md, Pro-Changes.md and Ent-Changes.md and must explain changes, bug fixes, and new features and point to relevant issues.
+Changelog entries are added to `Changes.md`, `Pro-Changes.md` and `Ent-Changes.md` and must explain changes, bug fixes, and new features and point to relevant issues.
-New Git tags are created for each release (e.g., v1.2.3) when the gem is pushed to the gem server.
+New Git tags are created for each release (e.g., `v1.2.3`) when the gem is pushed to the gem server.
 Major releases must also provide migration / upgrade documentation to guide users in any necessary application changes.

-Phase 5: Maintenance and support
+### Phase 5: Maintenance and support

 New bugs reported in issues are fixed by maintainers or community in new PRs.
 When a vulnerability is reported, a maintainer will open a private vulnerability report on GitHub to coordinate a fix before disclosing it publicly.
 Please see `SECURITY.md` for specific security policies.

-5. Tools and technology

-Version control: Git, with GitHub as the canonical host.
-Programming language: Ruby
-Dependency management: Dependencies should be minimized with a strong preference for Ruby's standard library.
-Any native dependencies must be optional.
-Testing framework: minitest / maxitest
-Code style: Enforced with standardrb
-CI/CD: GitHub Actions

-6. Policy changes
+## 5. Policy changes

 This policy is a living document.
 Any changes to our workflow should be proposed and discussed via a GitHub Issue or a pull request, following the same contribution guidelines outlined in this document.